 - Preheat oven to 425F.
 Lightly grease a 12-cup muffin pan or line with muffin tins.

-- In a medium bowl, add non-dairy milk and apple cider vinegar.
+- Make your vegan buttermilk.
+In a medium bowl, add non-dairy milk and apple cider vinegar.
 Stir; set aside for 5 minutes.

 - In a large bowl, add spelt flour, coconut sugar, baking powder, baking soda, and salt.
 Stir to combine.

-- In the bowl with the milk mixture, add mashed bananas, applesauce, almond butter, chia seeds, and vanilla extract.
+- To the bowl with the vegan buttermilk, add mashed bananas, applesauce, almond butter, chia seeds, and vanilla extract.
 Stir to combine.